“Things will be different, it's been 10 years," Maka said, concerned, with a hand on Iri's shoulder.

 Enji looked at Kurono then.
 "Yes.
 I apologize."

 Kurono smiled.
 "Very good.
 A good first step!
 There will be many more changes, we have a lot to talk about, starting with the workers in the mines."

 "Yes.
 Absolutely, Light of Lights."
 Enji said, before standing up again.

 Kurono moved to discuss changes in Irideri with another advisor.
 Enji caught sight of Renzo leaning on a balcony railing, staring at the city lit up by the gentle glow of the chloromyce shroos.
 Enji went to stand there as well.
 "I envy you."
 The general said.

 "How so?"
 Renzo kept eyes on the city below, rediscovering it from a distance.

 "Years ago," Enji began, "if Demeri had asked me to kill Hori I would have done it, like you, without question.
 Then, if I'd been ordered dead... and that's where we differ, I likely would have driven a blade into my own chest.
-I always wondered why you didn't think of doing the same.
+I would have never questioned our Brightest's reasoning for wanting my death.
+I always wondered why you didn't do this.
 Couldn't understand why you ran away, it made no sense to me at all."
 Enji sighed.
 "I've never had a mind of my own.
-When you left I never stopped wondering, why you did what you did."
+When you left I never stopped wondering, why you chose to do what you did."

 "That sounds exactly like having your own thoughts Enji."